iftikhar8/thesis/chapters/discussion/docs/discussion.md

 Vertical migration paragraph
 - OVM was found to affect patterns
-- OVM was found to be a downwards shift for most species (although some different results, which has also been seen accross studies)
+- OVM was found to be a downwards shift for most species (although some different results, which has also been seen across studies)

 Modelling processes
 - Looked at a bit in chapter 2 (explain different methods seen)
 - There was a large effect, need to test sensitivity of models to processes and not just parameters.
-- Examples, spawnign depth (seen), spawning time, pld (fixed vs random), OHS implementation (the three different kinds).
+- Examples, spawning depth (seen), spawning time, pld (fixed vs random), OHS implementation (the three different kinds).

+Sticky reefs not captured on this scale, which have been shown to be important for settlement [@golbuu2012]

 ### Limitations and future directions.

 An important limitation to note of this thesis is that there was not attempted validation of the model using empirical data.
 This is particularly important for Chapter 4, where I am giving management advice.
-The most common validation technique is to use genetic markers [@feutry2013; @sunday2014; @coscia2012; @munguia-vega2014; @crandall2012] or elemental markers [i.e. otolith chemistry, @crochelet2013] to compare the observed structure of distributions with the connectivity patterns. these multidisciplinary approaches do provide some validation of the predicted larval dispersal, but to not capture the temporal and spatial variability.
+The most common validation technique is to use genetic markers [@feutry2013; @sunday2014; @coscia2012; @munguia-vega2014; @crandall2012; @galindo2010] or elemental markers [i.e. otolith chemistry, @crochelet2013] to compare the observed structure of distributions with the connectivity patterns. these multidisciplinary approaches do provide some validation of the predicted larval dispersal, but to not capture the temporal and spatial variability.
 It has also been argued comparisons across two models with differing levels of uncertainty can be fraught, although solutions to this have been sought [@nolasco2018].
 Limited validation of models using recent recruitment data has been done, some studies have compared using lights traps - which explained 70% of the temporal variation seen in the model [@sponaugle2012].
 An important next step would be to validate the dispersal patterns of a fish species with known recruitment data for years with corresponding hydrodynamic data.
 Model validation would also tell us about the ability of the hydrodynamic models, specifically predictive ability of the low resolution near the coastal settlement sites and how realistic the given settlement buffer is.
 Chapter 2 suggested that model resolution had no effect on connectivity metrics, it is more reasonable to suggest this will depending on the coastal dynamics While for rare species like the black cod it is hard to use recruitment data to validate the results, if confidence in the model can be obtained using well studied species it is a desired results.
 Accepting that fact assumptions about empirical data will always exist for reef fish, at least in the short-term, and balancing it up that it is important to included larval behavioural traits, an important step is to try and understand the effect of these assumptions, which I tried to partly address in Chapter 4 by testing the effects of different OVM strategies.

+#### Modelling directions
+- adding more biology (buoyancy using salinity [@sundby2015])

 [assumptions of empirical data]
 [coarseness of the hydrodynamic model]

 The most notable limitation of this biophysical dispersal modelling approach is the assumptions made for biology of *E. daemelii*, whether using values from related species or averages across species.
 The need for these assumptions is not specific to this study and occurs in the majority connectivity study with a biophysical dispersal model (BDM).
 The biggest assumption made for this study was giving the larvae the ability to sense, orientate, and swim towards suitable habitat within a 7 km boundary.
 From Chapter 4, it has been shown this ability for larval fish to orientate significantly changes dispersal patterns.
 The likelihood of *E. daemelii* larvae being able to sense habitat is why I chose to make these assumptions [@leis2010].
 Another potential limitation is the coarseness of the oceanographic model used, while Chapter 2 suggested model resolution had no effect on connectivity metrics overall, it could influence the final settlement habitats reached; therefore I used settlement regions instead of specific habitat patches.
 This model coarseness also creates a limitation in not effectively capturing nearshore processes.
 Validating the results of BDMs are increasingly achievable using empirical methods and an essential next step [@burgess2014].
 However, this has to be combined with more knowledge of the early-life history of *E. daemelii* to accurately parametrise model input with behaviour, and knowledge of larval production to produce realised connectivity patterns.
 The model included constant larval production across all regions and across all years, which is unrealistic in nature.

+Error and uncertainty will exist with ocean models [@fossette2012].

+### collecting empirical data
+- using laboritory techniques [@martinez-quintana2014]

 ## Conclusion